FreeCityPlatform/awesome-freecity/README.md

 - [Liberstad](https://www.liberstad.com/) - Liberstad is a private resort and membership community for voluntaryists, ancaps, libertarians and other freedom loving people who adhere to the non-aggression principle.

+- [Montelibero](https://montelibero.org/) - Montelibero is a social movement for libertarian Europe, starting with Montenegro as a model of a successful society based on individual freedom.

 ## Organizations

 - [Free Cities Foundation](https://free-cities.org/) - The Free Cities Foundation works with self-governing territories that uphold individual rights and freedoms.